pnpm/pnpm.io/docs/package_json.md

 ## pnpm.overrides

 This field allows you to instruct pnpm to override any dependency in the dependency graph.
-This is useful to enforce all your packages to use a single version of a dependency, backport a fix, replace a dependency with a fork, or removing an unused dependency.
+This is useful for enforcing all your packages to use a single version of a dependency, backporting a fix, replacing a dependency with a fork, or removing an unused dependency.

 Note that the overrides field can only be set at the root of the project.